The Federal/State ISF project, ‘Warning of the Population’

 Research and development projects are frequently implemented by project teams set up for that specific purpose.
 Such projects have a limited duration and clearly defined goals.

-The ‘Alerting the Public’ project team is charged with developing and implementing ideas to improve the way the population in Germany is alerted to dangers.
+The ‘Warning of the Population’ project team is charged with developing and implementing ideas to improve the way the population in Germany is alerted to dangers.
 Whilst the EU accounts for three quarters of the funding, 25 per cent is financed by the German government and the sixteen states.

-Within the project, Federal and state governments are working to develop and implement joint programmes.
+Within the project, Federal and state governments are working together to develop and implement joint programmes.

 The Modular Warning System (MoWaS)